GiliSoft RAM Disk

 Use RAM Disk for development and build folders

-When compiler output, temporary builds, and disposable project data are slowing down the workflow, a RAM-backed drive can be a practical fit.
+When compiler output, temporary builds, and disposable project data are slowing down repeat tasks, a RAM-backed drive can be a practical fit.
 Related page: RAM Disk for Developers.

 Use RAM Disk for media scratch and editing cache